Shekswess/HAR-Comparison-Privacy/README.md

 - Training the classifier on the train set locally for each user/client
 - Evaluating the classifier on the test set locally for each user/client
 - Getting accuracy, f1-score macro for each user/client
-- Aggregating the results for all users/clients on the server using FedXgbBagging algorithm
+- Aggregating the results for all users/clients on the server using FedXgbBagging algorithm for XGBoost and FedAvg algorithm for Random Forest
 - Getting best accuracy, best f1-score macro, average accuracy, average f1-score macro for all users/clients on the server after all rounds are finished/aggregated

 The combinations that are tested are: